takumawatari/feasible-material-supply/README.md

 The details and results of this model are published in the following journal article:

->Watari, T. et al. () Feasible supply of steel and cement within a carbon budget is likely to fall short of expected global demand, doi
+>Watari, T. et al. (2023) Feasible supply of steel and cement within a carbon budget is likely to fall short of expected global demand, Nature Communications